jmgurvitch/art-of-data/intro_to_api.md

 Let's examine an interaction between a server and a client.
 ![A client sends a GET request to a server, who provides the item after authenticating the client](assets/img/server_client.png)
 1. How does the server know who the client is?

+    The client provides a key that verifies its identity.

 2. Why does the server need a `KEY` before sending `X`?

 3. The server and client are communicating via HTTP (Hyper _Text_ Transfer Protocol).
 What format will the requested `X` be sent as?

 ## Data Transfer
 ### Review